kentcdodds/mdx-bundler/README.md

 be set to write files and needs to know where to put them plus the url of the folder to be used in image sources.

-> Each call to `bundleMDX` is isloated from the others.
+> Each call to `bundleMDX` is isolated from the others.
 If you set the directory
 > the same for everything `bundleMDX` will overwrite images without warning.
 As
 > a result each _bundle_ needs its own output directory.